ashdavies/talks/2026/08/coding-for-fun-not-profit/coding-for-fun-not-profit.md

 ^ AI is not your friend, doctor, colleague or anything anthropomorphised

 ^ LLMs are just the successors to NLPs

 ---

+# Anthropomorphism 🚶

+^ Anthropomorphism is the act of giving human traits to non human things.

+^ One of the weirdest things is that this tech is being used with English (or human language) as it's primary communication

+^ I like computers because I don't use English, it's predictable, unlike humans.

+---